blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 - View individual jobs: `condor_q blaylockbk -nobatch`
 - View a user's jobs: `condor_q blaylockbk`
 - Remove a job: `condor_rm 1234567890`
+- Check error for jobs in a hold state: `condor_q blaylockbk -hold`

 I have seen about over 455 jobs running simultaneously on the OSG The total time to calculate hourly statistics on OSG takes about 3 hours.
 This same work would otherwise take over 7 days if I ran this on one node at CHPC.